mateas/mateas.github.io/_posts/2019-10-31-Work-with-linked-templates.md

 [Download the full script]({{site.baseurl}}/2019-10-31/copy-to-storage.ps1)

-# Use the linked templates in your storage account
+## Step 2: Use the linked templates in your storage account

 Introduce 2 parameters in the _parent_ template; `TemplateURL` and `TemplateToken`  which  will hold the values to access the linked template.